CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 04.md

-# Exercise 04:Creating another Database to demonstrate Online migration
+# Lab 04:Creating another Database to demonstrate Online migration

+## Lab Scenario

 In this lab, you'll create a database using MySQL Workbench.
 Simply launch MySQL Workbench, execute a provided query to create a "onlinedb" and "Fruits" table with sample data, and verify their creation in the left panel's schema view.This exercise provides practical experience in database creation and management with MySQL Workbench.

+## Lab objective:

+In this lab you will perform:

++   Task 01: Create a New mysql user
++   Task 02: Create a new Database

+## Estimated Timing: 20 minutes

-## Task 01: Create a New mysql user
+### Task 01: Create a New mysql user

 1. On start menu search for MySQLworkbench and click on the result.